Kubernetes and Wallarm

 At the Kubecon 2019, Wallarm extended the Kubernetes security protection capabilities to support Service Mesh architecture and Envoy Proxy.
 While relatively new, Envoy proxy already has a large following in the Kubernetes community.
 Envoy was incubated in CNCF and has officially graduated in the fall of 2018.
 Envoy is extremely lightweight and performs very efficiently.
 The speed and performance are making Envoy popular both as an alternative to NGINX as an Ingress controller and as a foundation of the service-to-service communication within Service Mesh infrastructure.
 Envoy offers broad support of modern protocols, including HTTP/2 and gRPC, advanced load balancing features and capabilities specifically designed for API introspection and observability.
 Wallarm not only protects the edge traffic with East-West API for Service-Mesh but also protects North-South API in the applications that use Envoy as an alternative Ingress controller at the front end of a Kubernetes cluster.
 One of the original premises of Envoy was observability, which is what allows large teams to monitor and troubleshoot issues in hybrid, cloud and distributed environments.
 Envoy monitoring and observability features are built on Layer 7 API inspection.
 With Wallarm Advanced Cloud-Native WAF deployed directly on Envoy, companies get full visibility on the API (XML, JSON, gRPC and others), real-time protection against static attacks such as XSS, RCE, Path Traversal and other OWASP Top 10, protection from behavioral attacks and more.

 Being a part of Wallarm, I have the chance to work closely with the Wallarm team and contribute to the mission.
 Hearing the buzz about Envoy at KubeCon last week, several of the attendees approached Wallarm to learn more about Linkerd and protection around it.
-I had the opportunity to speak with the Wallarm Co-founder and COO, Stepan Ilyin, who was there for the big launch of Cloud-Native security protection via Service Mesh and Envoy.
+I had the opportunity to speak with the Wallarm Co-founder and COO, Stepan Ilyin, who was there for the big launch of API Security Platform protection via Service Mesh and Envoy.
 Stepan indicated that Wallarm is currently researching the security models and services around it, we can expect to hear something in 2020.

 As an enthusiast and learner of Cloud-Native technologies, I feel super excited and confident having been a part of this mission and team that cares so deeply about Kubernetes and Cloud-Native.
 With recent explosion of Kubernetes adoption and Wallarm’s consistent effort to deliver Kubernetes native security offerings, I feel gratitude and tremendous confidence in our collective ability to stay ahead of the emerging threats in the cloud native ecosystem.
 Clearly, Kubernetes and Wallarm is a match made in the Clouds.